How To Talk To Your Child About Pornography

 How can I talk to my child about pornography?

-The website of The Office of Film and Literature Classification (OFLC) has some ideas about how you might start the conversation.
+The Classification Office Te Mana Whakaatu website has some ideas about how you might start the conversation.

 Other resources to support your conversation with your child about pornography